 For one to establish custody of a child in North Dakota, an action must be started.
 If the parties cannot agree on custody, a judge will make a decision for them by taking into consideration the best interests of the child.
 In North Dakota, there is a statute that addresses which factors will be considered by a Judge.

 There are several different “types” of custody or residential responsibility in North Dakota.
 Primary residential responsibility is where one parent has the child the majority of the time and the other parent has parenting time or “visitation.”
 Equal residential responsibility is where each parent has the child exactly the same amount of time.
 Split residential responsibility is where there are two or more children and each parent is the primary residential parent of at least one of the children.

 As mentioned above, a North Dakota court determines child custody by finding what is in the best interest of the child.
 The court may consider any and all factors relevant to a custody dispute.
 This could include things, such as love, affection, income, criminal history, home environment, overall emotional ties, the ability of each party involved to provide the child with food, clothes, proper medical care.

 Because of the wide range of factors and the general nature of child custody “battles,” it requires an attorney that will take the time to fight for your rights, deal with hurdles that occur, and ensure that you are given the opportunity to have a relationship with your child now and in the future.

 Contact SW&L Attorneys Today

-As attorneys, Greg Liebl and Benjamin Freedman deliver consistent preparation, planning, and knowledge with all of their child custody cases.
+As attorneys, Greg Liebl, Benjamin Freedman, and Andrew Younker deliver consistent preparation, planning, and knowledge with all of their child custody cases.
 Knowledgeable in all North Dakota custody statutes, we are dedicated in our efforts to provide every client with experience, research, and other resources important in gaining the outcome you as a parent seek.
 Call SW&L at 701-297-2890 to discuss your situation.